 Production unit cost goal realism

-Manufacturing capability and cost and schedule impact analyses to support trade-offs among alternatives
+Manufacturing capability analyses and cost and schedule impact analyses to support trade-offs

-Recommendations for anticipated production testing and demonstration efforts
+Recommendations for production testing and demonstration efforts

 Methods for conserving critical and strategic materials and reducing reliance on foreign sources

-The output of the assessment is the basis for knowledge of manufacturing maturity and risk for all technology under development.
-This is a vital part of the decision process at Milestone B. therefore, the assessment results must indicate the key emphasis areas for the PDR.
+The output of the assessment is the basis for knowledge of manufacturing maturity and risk for all technologies under development.
+This is a vital part of the decision process at Milestone B, therefore, the assessment results must indicate the key risk areas for the PDR.
 This technical review ensures the system under review has a reasonable expectation of satisfying the requirements within the currently allocated budget and schedule.
-It produces a report detailing all technical risk and therefore is a key input to the Milestone B DAB (or equivalent) meeting that initiates a program of record.
-The assessment of manufacturing readiness provides input for selection criteria for the preferred prototype or competing design if applicable by highlighting if and where any risk areas fall short of MRL 6; Discussions of the risks these shortfalls pose to the program; and discussions of the status of efforts to mitigate those risks.
+PDR produces a report detailing all technical risk and therefore is a key input to the Milestone B DAB (or equivalent) meeting that initiates a program of record.
+The assessment of manufacturing readiness can provide input for selection criteria for the preferred prototype or competing design, if any remain, by highlighting if and where any risk areas fall short of MRL 6.
+Discussions of the risks these shortfalls pose to the program, and discussions of the status of efforts to mitigate those risks should be part of the PDR report.

 If any risk areas are found to fall short of MRL 6, three basic choices are available to the program manager: